Centrality dependence of kinetic freeze-out temperature and transverse flow velocity in high energy nuclear collisions: The method

 and

-respectively, where the three $A$, three $p_0$, and three $n$ are severally different from each other.
+respectively, where all the three $A$, $p_0$, and $n$ are severally different from each other.

-In the first method, the contribution of hard component in low $p_T$ region can be neglected due to its small value.
-Then, the first method degenerates to the second one which is the result of Hagedorn model [14].
-In fact, the hard component has no contribution to $T_0$ and $\beta_T$.
-We can give up the second component in Eqs.
-(3) and (4) if we analyze the spectra in low $p_T$ region to extract only $T_0$ and $\beta_T$.
-In the present work, the blast-wave model with Boltzmann-Gibbs statistics [Eq.
-(5)] in the framework of Hagedorn model [Eq.
-(4)] is used in low $p_T$ region (0--4.5 GeV/$c$ or lower).
-In fact, the contribution of hard component is not excluded in the extraction of $T_0$ and $\beta_T$.
-This treatment causes a slight increase in $T_0$ and/or $\beta_T$ in which the relative increase is neglected by us due to its small value ($<5$\%). \\
+The first method can be changed into the second method (which results in the Hagedorn model~\cite{14}, if the contribution of hard component in the former method can be neglected in low $p_T$ region due to its small value.
+If we analyze the spectra in low $p_T$ region, the second component in Eqs.
+(3) and (4) should be given up due to less contribution of $T_0$ and $\beta_T$ in hard component.
+That is, we can use directly $f_S(p_T)$ from Eq.
+(5) which also includes the contribution of very-soft component that comes from resonance decays if available in the data.
+In this work, the contribution of hard component in low $p_T$ region if available is not excluded in the extraction of $T_0$ and $\beta_T$.
+This treatment causes a slight increase in $T_0$ and/or $\beta_T$ in which the relative increase is neglected due to small value ($<5$\%)~\cite{33}.

+Although we use only Eq.
+(5) but Eqs.
+(3) and (4) are kept to show a method for further analysis if necessary.
+The only use Eq.
+(5) in this paper means that the fraction of hard component is zero in low $p_T$ region.
+In fact, it is right to exclude the contribution of hard component in low $p_T$ region.
+As probability density functions, the integrals of Eqs.
+(3) and (4) [$f_0(p_T)$] are normalized to 1 respectively.
+Meanwhile, each component [$f_S(p_T)$ or $f_H(p_T)$] in Eqs.
+(3) and (4) is also normalized to 1 due to it being probability density function.
+When we compare $f_0(p_T)$ with experimental data, we have three main relations, $(1/2\pi p_T)d^2N/dp_Tdy=(1/2\pi p_T)N_0f_0(p_T)/dy$, $d^2N/dp_Tdy=N_0f_0(p_T)/dy$, and $dN/dp_T=N_0f_0(p_T)$ according to different forms of cited data, where $N$ and $N_0$ denote the particle number and normalization constant respectively.
+In some cases, $N$ ($N_0$) can be replaced by the cross-section $\sigma$ (normalization constant $\sigma_0$) if necessary.